-The Digital Commons Dashboard provides a central location for administrators to browse real-time download activity and generate usage reports on demand.
-Whether viewing data for a repository, collection, or individual work, dashboard tools offer a number of ways to assess and share readership information via three main tabs:
+The Digital Commons Dashboard provides a central location for repository administrators and editors to access current download activity, alternative metrics, and usage reports on demand.
+Whether viewing data for a repository or for specific publications, dashboard tools offer a number of ways to assess and share usage information via four main tabs:

 |Readership: Get a comprehensive picture of where and how users are accessing content geographically, by institution, and over time.
 The Readership tab is active by default when you first load the dashboard.|

 |Usage Reports: Run reports showing downloads, metadata page hits, works posted, or individual works for the content and time frame selected.|

 |PlumX: See the full impact of your institution’s content with a variety of article-level insights and alternative metrics.|

 |Share the Dashboard: View saved dashboards and share them with stakeholders to demonstrate impact with no login required, and track the number of views.|

 Each tab is covered in more detail in this guide.

 To access the dashboard, visit https://dashboard.bepress.com and log in with your Digital Commons account.
 You may also click the Digital Commons Dashboard link on your My Account page or follow the Dashboard links within your Digital Commons administrator tools.

 Administrators or editors with the permission to see reports in Digital Commons can view the dashboard, which will show data for the areas of the site where an administrator has access.

 Filter the Dashboard